Subsequent applications

 Author

-The Asylum Act does not provide for a specific procedure for subsequent applications and does not set a limit number of asylum applications per person.
+The Asylum Law does not provide for a specific procedure for subsequent applications and does not set a limit number of asylum applications per person.

 When the OAR receives the new asylum claim, in practice, the second application submitted by the same applicant will not be deemed admissible in the first admissibility phase if it does not present new elements to the case.

 Being considered as new asylum claim, and not as a subsequent application, the applicant will have the same rights as any other first-time asylum applicant, including the right not to be removed from Spanish territory.
-Consequently, the person is allowed on the territory until he or she receives a response on the admissibility of his or her file and the correspondent timing during the available appeals foreseen under the Asylum Act, which is when the lawyer asks for precautionary measures to be taken to avoid the removal.
+Consequently, the person is allowed on the territory until they receive a response on the admissibility of their file and the correspondent timing during the available appeals foreseen under the Asylum Law, which is when the lawyer asks for precautionary measures to be taken to avoid the removal.

-[2] Information provided by Accem’s legal service on March 2023.
+[2] Information provided by Accem’s legal service in April 2024.

 Table of contents